dotnet/docs-aspire/docs/storage/azure-storage-components.md

 # Tutorial: Connect an ASP.NET Core app to .NET Aspire storage components

 Cloud-native apps often require scalable storage solutions that provide capabilities like blob storage, queues, or semi-structured NoSQL databases. .NET Aspire components simplify connections to various storage services, such as Azure Blob Storage.
-In this quickstart, you'll create an ASP.NET Core app that uses .NET Aspire components to connect to Azure Blob Storage and Azure Queue Storage to submit support tickets.
+In this tutorial, you'll create an ASP.NET Core app that uses .NET Aspire components to connect to Azure Blob Storage and Azure Queue Storage to submit support tickets.
 The app sends the tickets to a queue for processing and uploads an attachment to storage.
 You'll learn how to:

 > [!div class="checklist"]
 >